MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-V-Part-D-Communication-Requirements/section-423.2264.md

 (iii) Part D sponsors holding a personal marketing appointment may not do any of the following:

-(A) Market any health care related product during a marketing appointment beyond the scope agreed upon by the beneficiary, and documented by the plan, prior to the appointment.
+(A) Market any health care related product during a marketing appointment beyond the scope agreed upon by the beneficiary, and documented by the plan in a Scope of Appointment, business reply card, or request to receive additional information, which is valid for 12 months following the date of beneficiary's signature date or the date of the beneficiary's initial request for information.

-(B) Market additional health related lines of plan business not identified prior to an individual appointment without a separate scope of appointment identifying the additional lines of business to be discussed.
+(B) Market additional health related lines of plan business not identified prior to an individual appointment without a separate Scope of Appointment, identifying the additional lines of business to be discussed; such Scope of Appointment is valid for 12 months following the beneficiary's signature date.

 (C) Market non-health related products such as annuities.

 [86 FR 6124, Jan.
-19, 2021]
+19, 2021, as amended at 88 FR 22340, Apr.
+12, 2023; 88 FR 34780, May 31, 2023]